szigyi/expose-to-the-light-web/README.md

 ## Run the app

-`ettl-web`
+`ettl-web INFO`

+First argument is the level of the logging ie: `INFO`, `DEBUG`, `WARN`, `ERROR`, `TRACE`

-systemd starts the app after the pi is booted, so most of the time you don't have to start it manually.
+systemd starts the app after the pi is booted, so most of the time you don't have to start it manually. systemd uses `INFO` level logging.

 To see the logs of the app when systemd started it:
 * `journalctl -u ettl-web.service -f`